30 Unusual Musical Instruments from Around the World

 grayscale photo of drumsticks on electric drum kit

-The Chapman Stick is an electric string instrument invented by Emmett Chapman in the early 1970s.
+The Chapman Stick is an electric string instrument invented by American jazz musician Emmett Chapman in the early 1970s.
 It features a long fretboard with 8 to 12 strings and is played by tapping or “hammering on” the strings with both hands.
 The Chapman Stick allows for polyphonic playing, enabling the musician to play bass, melody, and chords simultaneously.
 It is used in various genres, including jazz, rock, and experimental music, known for its versatility and expressive capabilities.

 21. Sarangi